Joey Potter: Season 5

 Joey begins her first semester at Worthington University in Boston, where she meets and tolerates her new roommate Audrey Liddell (Busy Philipps).
 Joey and Dawson remain in touch but struggle with interpreting their complicated friendship after their goodbye kiss.
-Dawson eventually drops out of USC to move to Boston, which leaves Joey excited Joey about the future.
-Meanwhile Joey discovers Pacey's presence in Boston and greets him, wanting to try to be friends again and reintegrate him into their friendship group.
+Dawson eventually drops out of USC to move to Boston, which leaves Joey excited about the future.
+Meanwhile, Joey discovers Pacey's presence in Boston and greets him, wanting to try to be friends again and reintegrate him into their friendship group.

 Throwing everyone for a loop, Mitch is killed in a car accident.
 Joey attempts to support a struggling Dawson as he makes arrangements and holds things together for his family.
-Joey’s attempts at comforting Dawson clash with his needs, and he asks to be alone.
+Joey's attempts at comforting Dawson clash with his needs, and he asks to be alone.
 Upon returning to her dorm room in Boston, a crying Joey is comforted by Audrey.

 Joey struggles to support Dawson in the coming months and becomes worried when he begins pulling away and leaning on Jen for support.
 Whilst Jen and Dawson are away for the weekend, Joey catches Jack in a plan to get one of his fraternity brothers in bed with Audrey during the frat's Winter Formal.
 At a group dinner, she is shocked and secretly devastated when the gang catches Dawson and Jen returning from a blissful weekend away together, whereupon it is concluded they have slept together.
 Joey confronts Dawson over their failing friendship and is devastated when he confirms he needs space away from her.